 If these medications fail to provide relief, doctors may recommend stronger medications aimed at reducing your perception of pain.
 If you regularly take other medication, mention it to your doctor so he can make the proper adjustments.
 Side effects can vary from person to person and may inflame the symptoms and causes of spinal stenosis.

 Steroidal Injections for Spinal Stenosis

 Once thought to be a miracle cure for soft tissue pains throughout the body, steroidal injections have recently come under scrutiny amongst the medical community.
 The latest research shows that while these treatments can provide immediate relief from pains associated with soft tissue damage, they can also amplify the breakdown of these tissues if not used sparingly.

 Surgery for Spinal Stenosis

-Typically a last resort for any type of injury, doctors are especially weary of recommending surgery for spinal stenosis.
-Recovery periods are long and the use of prescription painkillers in the healing process is almost always anticipated.
+Typically the last resort for any type of injury, doctors are especially wary of recommending surgery for spinal stenosis.
+Recovery periods are long and the use of prescription pain medication in the healing process is almost always anticipated.

 Stem Cell Therapy for Spinal Stenosis

 While stem cell therapy is nothing new, recent developments have led to the discovery of stem cells known as mesenchymal stem cells.
 These stem cells are derived from adult tissues such as bone marrow.
 By extracting bone marrow directly from the patient, processing it, and reinjecting these cells into the site of an injury, the treatments will amplify the body’s natural healing processes and provide it with an ample amount of growth factors to perform repairs.

 Once inside the body, the stem cells latch onto an injury and create an environment suitable for repair.
 From there, they send out chemical impulses which attract the body’s healing factors to the site of the injury and then help boost their effects.